hackmdio/codimd/README.md

 4. Setup environment variables, which will overwrite the configs
 5. Run the server as you like (node, forever, pm2)

+DB migration
+---
+If you are upgrading HackMD from older version, you might need to do this to apply the DB schema changes.

+1. Modify the file named `.sequelizerc`, change the value of the variable `url` with your db connection string.
+2. Run `node_modules/.bin/sequelize db:migrate`, that's it!

 Structure
 ---
 ```